LL782/LL782/README.md

 Hi there 👋 thanks for visiting!

-If you're not already at https://github.com/LL782 that's where you can go to get my profile
+If you're not already at https://github.com/LL782 that's where you can go to get my profile.
+My guess is you're here because if we're not already working together we might be in future.
+I love open source, please feel free to reach out with any questions, suggestions or comments.

 ## 🏭 Current work
 🚗 [**Cazoo**](https://github.com/Cazoo-uk) – I'm an **individual contributor** on the Vehicle Quality team.
 We build an app for road testers, ramp checkers, final quality controllers and operations managers to ensure cars reach customers in the best condition, and on time.